thomas-girotto/MockGen/README.md

 ## Known Issues

-### You need at least Visual Studio 16.9.2
-But later is better as source generators are regularly improved within Visual Studio.
-Although there are still some [issues](https://github.com/dotnet/roslyn/issues/50451).
-For the moment, newly generated types are not seen right after the compilation in intellisense and you need to restart Visual Studio to see them, which is really frustrating.
-Hopefully it will be fixed in a future release.

-Rider doesn't have this issue and updates correctly intellisense.

 ### Lack support for generic methods
-Yes, it's a shame and make this lib pretty useless, just forgot that use case while developing and i'm realizing now that it's a huge work to support them...
-Working on it :)
+Yes, it's a shame and make this lib useless.
+I can't find a way to keep the syntax that i wanted in the first place and also include support for generic methods...
+I gave up :).

 ## Install It